PiotrKania003/ReviewV1/README.md

 # ReviewV1
 Review of what i have learned so far

-Basic JSP usage to get data from user and display to know if all works correctly Basic H2 usage as DB to storage data
+Basic JSP usage to get data from user and display to know if all works correctly.
+Basic H2 usage as DB to storage data.
-Basic SQL usage to save and get data from H2
+Basic SQL usage to save and get data from H2.
 Basic IoC, Controllers, Repository and Module usage.

-JSP stands for UI to see the result of work
+JSP stands for UI to see the result of work.
-H2 stands for keeping User table and all the data in it SQL stands for communication with H2, getting and saving data in DB IoC stands for all the object creation and destruction management Controller stands for managing the end points Repository connects JSP with H2 through SQL
+H2 stands for keeping User table and all the data in it.
+SQL stands for communication with H2, getting and saving data in DB.
+IoC stands for all the object creation and destruction management.
+Controller stands for managing the end points.
+Repository connects JSP with H2 through SQL.
-Module is our class to manage the object properties
+Module is our class to manage the object properties.

 In index.jsp we got a form that takes basic informations from user.
 By pressing the button we can "register" to database.
 If registration process went correctly, the information about success will pop up under the button.